 Phase IV study documentation and results still need to be provided to the FDA, and many times, issues are uncovered, like lower than predicted effectiveness or higher than expected or more serious adverse events, which cause the drug to be voluntarily removed from the market.
 Sometimes, the FDA, based on Phase IV data, requires a revision to the drug’s package insert to warn physicians about certain situations, like a previously unknown interaction with another drug or a food substance.

 A lot of the anti-vaccine world doesn’t understand the importance of Phase IV clinical trials.
 They are often published years after FDA approval but carry an incredible amount of weight both for the FDA and for evidence-based medicine.

 - Drug development is a long process, taking, on average, 11 years from synthesizing a new drug until it’s approved for marketing by the FDA.
 It’s an arduous and complex process that weeds out ineffective or unsafe drugs pretty quickly.

-- Clinical trials are three phase studies that starts with identifying safety profiles, and continue through examining the effectiveness of the drug.
+- Clinical trials are three phase studies that start with identifying safety profiles and continue through examining the effectiveness of the drug.